irinagallagher/irinagallagher.github.io/index.md

 ---
-layout: home
-title: Quickstart Home
+title: Owncloud Quickstart Home
+layout: default
+permalink:
 ---

 # Quickstart Guides to Installing and Connecting to ownCloud